Evaluation + Workup

 - Other hx: trauma (pelvic fracture, straddle injury), lichen sclerosus/BXO, radiation

-- Urinalysis: rule out UTI
+- Urinalysis: rule out UTI, assess need for hematuria workup

 - Non-invasive uroflow: < 12mL/s concerning for obstruction